NancELSherbiny/Web-App-Design/README.md

-Web App Design (Figma to Code)
+# 🌐 Web App - Figma to Code

-This project is a simple web application designed in Figma and developed using HTML, CSS, and JavaScript.
-The design was implemented to closely match the original Figma prototype, focusing on responsive layout and clean UI/UX.
+This is a simple and responsive web application built based on a design created in **Figma**.
+The project is developed using **HTML**, **CSS**, and **JavaScript**, aiming to accurately reflect the original Figma design while maintaining clean and maintainable code.

+---

-🔧 Technologies Used
+## 🛠️ Technologies Used
-HTML5

-CSS3
+- HTML
+- CSS

-JavaScript (Vanilla)
+- JavaScript

-Figma (for design)
+- Figma (Design Tool)

+---

-📁 Features
+## 💡 Features
+- ✨ Clean and modern UI
-Fully responsive design
+- 📱 Fully responsive design for all screen sizes

-Interactive elements using JavaScript
+- 🔄 Interactive elements using JavaScript

-Pixel-perfect implementation from Figma
+- 🎯 Pixel-perfect implementation from Figma